cdl-geneseo/geneseo-dictionary/T/Transition_or_Transitioning.md

 # Transition or Transitioning

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Transition or Transitioning

 Created by  Kayla Stewart on May 04, 2023

 (noun,verb)  1.
 The process of switching from living as one gender to another.
 2. The process of going through medical and/or social changes to match one's gender expression and physical appearance.Example: &quot;After years of struggling with gender dysphoria, Sarah decided to start transitioning with the support of her friends and family.&quot; (Stewart, S-Z, 2023)